Constitution and Bylaws

 The name of this chapter as assigned by the State Executive Committee shall be Gamma Eta Chapter of Texas State Organization of The Delta Kappa Gamma Society International.

-The objective (or purpose) of Gamma Eta shall be to promote the Mission and Purposes of The Delta Kappa Gamma Society International as found in The Constitution, Article II.
+The objective (or purpose) of Gamma Eta shall be to promote the Mission, Vision and Purposes of The Delta Kappa Gamma Society International as found in The Constitution, Article II.

 Section A Classes of Membership

-The membership of Gamma Eta Chapter shall be composed of active, reserve, and honorary members in accordance with the Constitution, Article III and International Standing Rules 3.0.
+The membership of Gamma Eta Chapter shall be composed of active, collegiate, reserve, and honorary members in accordance with the Constitution, Article III and International Standing Rules 3.0.
+An individual becomes a member when she pays her dues.

 Section B Classification

-1. An active member shall be a woman who is employed as a professional educator at the time of her election or has been retired from an educational position.
-An active member shall participate in the activities of the society.
+- An active member shall be a woman who is employed as a professional educator at the time of her election or has been retired from an educational position.
+An active member shall participate in the activities of the chapter.

-3. An honorary member shall be a woman not eligible for active membership who has rendered notable service to education or to women, and is elected to honorary membership in recognition of such service.
+- An honorary member shall be a woman not eligible for active membership who has rendered notable service to education or to women and who is elected to honorary membership in recognition of such service.

 Section C New Members

-4. Orientation of new members shall be conducted by the President and any other officers/members selected by the President prior to initiation (or at least one week prior to the initiation ceremony) or the President and Membership chairman shall see that nominees receive information through a formal/informal orientation provided by the chapter membership.
+- Orientation of new members shall be conducted by the President and any other officers/members selected by the President prior to induction (or at least one week prior to the induction ceremony) or the President and Membership chairman shall see that nominees receive information through a formal/informal orientation provided by the chapter membership.

-5. A new member can have a formal initiation ceremony at any meeting throughout the year.
+- A new member can have a formal induction ceremony at any meeting throughout the year.

 Section D Termination of Membership

-2. Resignations shall be submitted in writing to the chapter president and be voted on by the chapter.
+- Resignations shall be submitted in writing to the chapter president.

-3. No member may be terminated for non-payment of dues and fees without multiple contacts from chapter members, including a collaboration of the president, treasurer, and membership chair.
+- No member may be terminated for non-payment of dues and fees without multiple

 Section E Membership Records